-Red Wine French Macarons – Homemade macarons made with a splash of red wine and filled with a red wine buttercream.
+Red Wine French Macarons – Homemade French macarons made with a splash of red wine and filled with a red wine buttercream.
 A little taste of France right at home with this easy macaron recipe!

 I am so excited about this post!
 I just love French wines, cheeses, recipes, etc so getting to share some of my new favorites with everyone is quite exciting!
 With Bastille Day around the corner on July 14th, it’s the perfect reason to try a new wine, salt, or cheese straight from France.
 I decided to make Red Wine Macarons with a bit of Beaujolais-Villages in them for my Bastille Day festivities to share with friends over a great glass of French wine!